 The 2011 Cabernet Franc was produced in a challenging year for the Napa Valley that saw late rains into June and early rains coming in September.
 Not all the valley was affected in the same way – parts of the valley produced better wines during this year than others.
 Cabernet Franc can sometimes produce green aromas and even taste a bit green on the palate.
 This wine is not green but does show an easily recognizable hint of toasted pepper – as the wine opens more like a Serrano pepper.
 It is nice to discover a wine that has some character on the bouquet such as this one.
 Earthy aromas also show with notes of mushroom and some spice.
 On the plate, this is a very well balanced wine, showing good acidity and framed by tempered and integrated fine grained tannins.

-When you own 1,300+ acres and are growing grapes water sources on site are important.
-Two small ponds on site are appropriately named Lake Leticia and Lake William.
 The Lake William Blend is generally a steak wine showing good fruit up front in the nose and a softness in the mouth that seemed to carry over into the several vintages we tried including the 2009.

 Of note is the Cabernet Sauvignon Reserve which is only made from the best juice and only during certain premium vintage years.
 The 2006 was 9 years old at the time of our most recent visit.
 It is starting to show a brick red color in the glass from it’s aging.
 A certain spice shows on the nose continuing as the wine opens – cloves and perhaps a touch of cardamon, with nice fruit notes of black fig and black licorice.
 Hints of mocha show on the finish anchored by lingering fruit and still fairly robust but certainly softened tannins.